kadench/myboardgame/README.md

 ### [Creation](./creation.html)

-On the Creation page, I provide a straightforward description of the game's elements and a simplified overview of the creation process for each component.
+On the Creation page, I provide a straightforward description of the software I use and the original Monopoly game's elements and a simplified overview of the creation process for each component.

 ### [Contact](./contact.html)